hellmrf/campominado/README.md

 # Campo Minado
-Clássico Campo Minado implementado em Javascript.
+The classic Mine Sweeper implemented in Javascript.

 ## How to use
 1. Clone or download `minesweeper.js` and include it in your HTML;